 1 roasted red bell pepper, with the skin removed

 2 ounces chipotle chiles (dried and smoked jalapeños)

 1 teaspoon ground caraway seed

-1 teaspoon Morton's kosher salt
+1 teaspoon Morton’s coarse kosher salt (read more about the science of salt here)

 1/2 cup extra virgin olive oil

 About the peppers.
 Smoked red jalapeños are called chipotles, and can be bought dried or in a can with a sauce called adobo.
 You can use either.
 Anchos are usually only available in dried form.
 Chipotles and anchos are easy to find in any store that serves a Latino community, or online.
 You can even use any other hot chili that you want.
 Here's a bowl of my smoked jalapeños.
 They are made by simply cutting fresh home-grown green jalapeños in half, discarding the stems and seeds (why does this expression sound familiar?), and smoking at about 200°F until dry, but still pliable.
 Keep the temp under 212°F, boiling temp, in order to dehydrate rather than roast.

 1) Fire up.
 Prepare a grill for high heat cooking.